- A Master's degree diploma or a diploma that is equal (for exceptions please consult the general PhD regulations art. 9)

 - One ore more supervisor(s)

-Once you have got this in order, you can contact the apply for a PhD at the Registrar's Office.
+Once you have got this in order, you can follow the rest of the PhD procedure.

 The faculty in which you would like to pursue your PhD will decide on your admission based on the proposal of your researchproject (which you agreed upon with your supervisor(s)).